ACX Audiobook Royalties: How Much Do You Get Paid?

 If your book is really short, it might be less likely to be redeemed with Audible credits, and if your book is really long, it might be less likely to be purchased a la carte.
 Anecdotal evidence on Reddit suggests that 6–8 hours is the sweet spot for Audible sales.

-You might see more sales per book once you have a series on Audible vs. one standalone novel, for example.
-So it might make sense to wait (or to be patient as you add titles over time).
+You might see more sales per book once you have a series on Audible vs. one standalone novel, so it might make sense to wait or to be patient as you add titles over time.

 Considering that ACX, with distribution to Audible, Amazon, and Apple, has such a large portion of the market share, it will continue to be a viable option for authors and rights holders of audiobooks.
 Let’s just hope for fair, transparent, and continued improvements in royalty payments in the future.